alehsan89/Final_Project/README.md

 # Final_project
 The purpose of this project is to predict the daily, weekly, and monthly sales for TOP4SPORT company.
-TOP4SPORT is a company which sales different sport equipment across all European countries.
-Among all the models, Fb Prophet dialy prediction  and LSTM shows the best performance.
+TOP4SPORT is a company which sells different sport equipment across all European countries.
+I used FbProphet, LSTM, ARIMA and XGBoost models which  among all the models, Fb Prophet dialy prediction  and LSTM shows the best performance.
 This repository contains the following files:

  1- Exploratory Data Analysis\
  2- FbProphet model\